 If you move during June/July, the kids miss their summer break completely making it feel like they’ve been in school FOREVER.

-Repeating six months won’t really feel like repeat because of the difference in the school system and what the students will be learning.
+Repeating six months won’t really feel like a repeat because of the difference in the school system and what the students will be learning.
 Most likely they will not be repeating school work.

 What if the year your child ends up in isn't a good fit for their level?

 Bring it up with the school Principal.
-Many schools in Sydney are use to people moving from abroad.
+Many schools in Sydney are used to people moving from abroad.
 You can ask to have your child reassessed after a few months to see if a year older or even a year under would be a better fit.
 But this opens up the possibility that your child might not want to change, especially if they have already made friends.

 What Are You Taking to Sydney When You Move?
 Do You Know Yet?

 The truth is you don’t need to know right now, for sure, what’s going with you.